Standard Form Calculator

 There is a valuable lesson here: writing numbers in standard form is not always the way to go.
 It's all about simplicity of notation, but, at the end of the day, it pretty much boils down to a matter of personal preference (or your teacher's if you're writing a test).

-Now, this looks even worse than the previous example, it doesn't have the commas in between!
+Now, this looks even worse than the previous example; it doesn't have commas in between!
 Thankfully, there are tools - like our standard form calculator - to make our lives easier.
 So, what is the standard form of the above numbers?

-Arguably, there is now no question that writing the numbers in standard form was a good idea.
+Arguably, there is now no doubt that writing the numbers in standard form was a good idea.

 Example: using the standard form calculator